jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 ## TC/C Failure modes
 If the coordinator dies mid-flight, it needs to recover its intermediary state.
-That can be done by maintaining phase status tables, atomically updated within the database shards:
+That can be done by maintaining phase status tables, atomically updated within the database shards.
+The phase status tables are stored in the database that contains the wallet account from which money is deducted:
 ![phase-status-tables](images/phase-status-tables.png)

 What does that table contain: